 Conservation has many facets, ranging from biodiversity protection to management of invasive species to restoration of degraded lands.
-Globally, forest biomes have been subjected to extensive land clearing generating significant carbon emissions, depleting important ecosystem services and threatening biodiversity.
 In many cases, protection alone may not be sufficient and restoration is urgently needed to reverse human damage and prevent ongoing attrition of species from isolated forest fragments and reinstate ecosystem services.
 Increasing ambitious initiatives have been proposed to respond to these challenges e.g., Bonn Challenge Ministerial Roundtable target to restore 150 million hectares of lost forests and degraded land worldwide by 2020 (IUCN).
 Nevertheless, ecological restoration is a complex endeavor and prioritization of where, when and how habitat is restored is likely to be critical in managing risks and ensuring that desired outcomes are delivered in a way that represents good value for money and supported by key stakeholders.

 Outcomes from the project included:

 - A problem definition paper for prioritizing restoration activities (McBride et al, 2010)

 - An application paper, detailing how we specifically applied our methodology to the Irvine Ranch Landmark case study (Wilson et al, 2011)

 - Development of a restoration prioritization decision support tool for use by Ranch managers to implement and update restoration priorities over the next 20 years.